ivan7237d/pipe-function/README.md

 it will be inferred as `Iterable<number>`.

-## Arrays and tuples
+## Objects, arrays, maps and sets

-The library includes [certain non-mutating functions for working with arrays](https://github.com/obvibase/utils/tree/master/src/lib/array), but we do not duplicate for arrays, `Map`s etc. those functions that are applicable to any iterable, so to filter an array into another array you would write
+The library includes non-mutating functions for working with [objects](https://github.com/obvibase/utils/tree/master/src/lib/object), [arrays](https://github.com/obvibase/utils/tree/master/src/lib/array), [maps](https://github.com/obvibase/utils/tree/master/src/lib/map), and [sets](https://github.com/obvibase/utils/tree/master/src/lib/set), but we do not duplicate for arrays, maps etc. those functions that are applicable to any iterable, so to filter an array into another array you would write

 ```ts
 applyPipe(